zbtolon/get-support/ts_manageticket.md

 You are unable to create or edit support tickets in {{site.data.keyword.Bluemix_notm}}.
 {: tsSymptoms}

-General problems with accessing and managing support tickets, if you have a linked account, could be caused by lack of more granular account settings in the {{site.data.keyword.Bluemix_notm}} {{site.data.keyword.slportal}}.
-Because there are more granular permissions that must be configured on accounts that were created in the {{site.data.keyword.slportal}}, you might not be able to add or edit support tickets.
+General problems with accessing and managing support tickets, if you have a linked account, might be caused by lack of more granular account settings in the {{site.data.keyword.Bluemix_notm}} {{site.data.keyword.slportal}}.
+Because more granular permissions must be configured on accounts that were created in customer portal, you might not be able to add or edit support tickets.
 {: tsCauses}

 To correct the problem, contact your {{site.data.keyword.slportal}} account administrator to set the proper access on your account.
-The {{site.data.keyword.slportal}} account administrator can correct the problem using the following steps:
+The {{site.data.keyword.slportal}} account administrator can use the following steps to correct the problem:

 1. From the {{site.data.keyword.slportal}} **Account** menu, select **Users**.
 2. Select the user from the list.